batcsg1/batcsg1.github.io/README.md

     Paragraphs: Segoue UI

 The Batchelor Monkey Puzzle Website and its associated files, are trademarks belonging to Samuel Batchelor.
 All rights reserved.
-Distributed by GitHub and Visual Studio Code
+Distributed by GitHub Pages and Produced by Visual Studio Code
 @2024 Samuel Batchelor